Categories

 Like them or loathe them, all employees will need, at some point, to interact with the support services offered by the IT department.
 In this series of short articles, we uncover some of the secret workings of the IT department, finding out what is jargon and what is just common sense that can apply to all of us, regardless of our role, work, or profession.

-Crisis, what crisis?
 The art of managing incidents

 Incident management isn’t just industry jargon; it’s an essential process that aids organisations of all sizes swiftly and efficiently resolving unexpected issues.
 Picture it as the hospital A&E department for any problems that crop up, from glitches in a computer network to a broken kettle in the staff room.